DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-17-improving-the-course-preview.md

 We updated the preview banner to say:

-^This is a preview of how your course will appear on Find.
+> This is a preview of how your course will appear on Find.

 ### Edit call to actions